SummaryRead the full fact sheet

 How cholesterol moves around the body

-Cholesterol is a white, insoluble and waxy substance.
-It is carried around the body by two key transport systems in the blood, which include:
+Cholesterol is a waxy fat-like substance.
+It is carried around the body by 2 key transport systems in the blood, which include:

 - Low-density lipoprotein (LDL) cholesterol – carries most of the cholesterol that is delivered to cells.
-It is called the ‘bad’ cholesterol because when its level in the bloodstream is high, it can clog up your arteries.
+It is called the ‘bad’ cholesterol because when its level in the bloodstream is high, it can lead to blockages that prevent blood flow to your heart.

 - High-density lipoprotein (HDL) cholesterol – is called the ‘good’ cholesterol, because it helps remove excess cholesterol out of the cells, including cells in the arteries.